knutsoned/bevy_lazy_signals/README.md

 ## Design Questions

-- What's a good way to handle errors?
+- ✔️ What's a good way to handle errors? anyhow
 - Can this work with `futures_lite` to create a `futures-signals`-like API?
 - During initialization, should computed and effect contexts actually evaluate?
 - How to best prevent or detect infinite loops?